htrvu/SHREC2023-ANIMAR/README.md

 **NOTE**.
 Cross Batch Memory in training is currently disabled.
 If you want to use it, let's add the flag `--use-cbm` in training commands.

-### Point-cloud Method
+### 3.1.
+Point-cloud Method

-The meaning and values of arguments:
+The meaning and default values of arguments:

 ```
 python train_sketch_pcl.py --help